 This is because the typical ATS just wasn’t designed to have this functionality.
 An ATS tends to be “dumb” technology that can’t learn and improve its screening and matching function.

 Although most ATSs allow you to use keywords and Boolean searches to search through your existing resume database, they have a couple of major limitations.

 This makes it difficult to impossible to find and grade previous applicants for a new open req even if those applicants were screened and matched to a similar role previously.

 Talent rediscovery holds the promise to solve this common recruiting frustration.

 Talent rediscovery software is AI for recruiting that’s designed to integrate into your existing ATS.
-The software uses AI for talent rediscovery using the following steps:
+The software uses AI to rediscover candidates in your ATS using the following steps:

 By allowing recruiters to tap into a candidate source that’s already under their nose, talent rediscovery holds the potential to dramatically increase efficiency, reduce spend, and increase competitiveness for talent.

 A recent survey of HR buyers found that 66% evaluate new HR software based on its ability to improve efficiency and automate processes.

 Why are improving efficiency and automating processes top priorities for HR departments?

 A survey of recruiters found that 69% of them report their hiring volume has increased this year but only 26% of them say the size of their recruiting teams has increased.